nmimura/Nana-Mimura-Website/README.md

 ## Version Notes
 Most recent version listed first

+Version 2.0 (1/8/2023)
+- Moved social media links from contact page to header
+- Left-aligned text in home page, resume page, and contact page
+- Reformatted resume page so that actual resume pages are left-to-right instead of top-to-bottom
+- Reformatted contact form to be bigger and removed bg
+- Updated date in footer

-Version 1.3 (in progress)
+Version 1.3 (9/8/2022)
-- Replace about page png with jpg to improve loading speed
+- Replaced about page png with jpg to improve loading speed
-- Update website project card
+- Updated website project card
-- Update resume
+- Updated resume
--

 Version 1.2 (9/6/2022)
 - Updated date in footer